Falls & Hearing Loss Find Answers

 Dysfunction of the inner ear.

 Problems inside the inner ear that interfere with the ability to hear may also affect the part of the inner ear that’s responsible for balance.
+To put it simply, a combination of inner ear fluid and specialized cells detect the motion of your head, pressure changes and gravity and send those signals to the brain, which then balances out the rest of your body in response.

 Reduced environmental awareness.